 - They already knew that God had given Canaan 400 years of grace

-- Then he gave them 40 years of advanced warning as news of what God did for Israel in Egypt was well known in Canaan.
+- He had then given them 40 years of advanced warning, as news of what God did for Israel in Egypt was well known in Canaan.

 - The recent defeat of the kings of Sihon and Og had also reached their ears.

 - They were very afraid, knowing full well that they were next in line to be judged.

 - They knew that the God of Israel was the true God!

 Before drawing this to a conclusion, it is important to take note of the moral and spiritual condition of the nations that inhabited Canaan.
 They were steeped in sin, occultism, witchcraft, idolatry, (Deuteronomy 18:9-11) sacrificing of their children to Moloch, incest, adultery, bestiality, consulting the dead, mediums & omens, etc. God called this ‘the abominable ways of the Canaanites’.
 God’s mercy had run its course, the times of the Canaanites and Amorites had come to an end, their measure of sin had reached its peak and, as a result, God’s judgement was impending and could no longer be withheld.

 God is interested in protecting His people from the temptations around them